Optimizing quantum gates towards the scale of logical qubits

 \section{Performance benchmark}

 We evaluate the performance of frequency configurations via the parallel two-qubit cross-entropy benchmarking algorithm (CZXEB) \cite{boixo, sup1}.
-CZXEB executes cycles of parallel SQ gates followed by parallel CZ gates, benchmarking gates in a context that reflects the structure of many quantum algorithms (see SI).
-Furthermore, we have empirically seen that CZXEB is a valuable performance proxy of the surface code's parity checks \cite{surf}.
+CZXEB executes cycles of parallel SQ gates followed by parallel CZ gates (see SI), benchmarking them in a context representative of many quantum algorithms.
+Most relevant to this study is that CZXEB reflects the structure of the surface code's parity checks and has empirically served as a valuable performance proxy of logical error \mbox{\cite{surf}}.
 The processed output of CZXEB is the \textit{benchmark distribution} $e_{c}$, in which each value is one qubit pair's average error per cycle $e_{c, ij}$, which includes error contributions from respective $\text{SQ}_i$, $\text{SQ}_j$, and $\text{CZ}_{ij}$ gates.
 Benchmarks are generally not normally distributed across a processor and are thus reported via percentiles as $50.0\%^{(97.5 - 50)\%}_{(2.5 - 50)\%}$ and plotted as quantile boxplots.
 The wide range from $2.5\%$ to $97.5\%$ is the distribution spread, which spans $\pm 2\sigma$ standard deviations for normally distributed data.